iron-io/iron_mq_python/README.md

 queue.get()
 ```
 This will pop a message off the queue and return its body (aka a string)
-In order to find out its attributes, use the following syntax:
+In order to obtain its attributes, use the following syntax:

 ```python
 message = queue.get(verbose=True)